xolodniy/backoffice_app/README.md

 ### Config file
 #### Slack

-    var slackSize = 5.0     -variable of availible space on slack.
-Now it is 5 Gb.
+    totalVolume: 5.0    -variable of availible total space on slack.
+    restVolume: 0.0     -variable of rest space, when we want send report.

 #### App
     var slackMinSize = 0.5 - variable of minimum space on slack when report will send.
 Now it is 0.5 Gb.